platformengineerid/aiven-devportal/docs/products/postgresql/howto/pgaudit-logging.rst

 .. important::

-   PostgreSQL® audit logging is a limited availability feature.
+   PostgreSQL® audit logging is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
 If you're interested in trying out this feature, contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.

 Discover the PostgreSQL® audit logging extension and its capabilities.
 Learn how to enable PGAudit on your Aiven for PostgreSQL service and how to access and visualize your logs.